 - Interference with other installed software programs

-Processing a software installation request cannot begin until all information is provided to ITS.
-Required information to proceed with software installations includes:
+Processing a software installation request for a classroom or lab cannot begin until all information is provided to ITS.
+Required information to proceed includes:

 - Copy of purchase order

 - Copy of paid invoice with the number of licenses attributed (e.g., site, seats, etc.)